-9. Income - Contributions from obligated entities
+8. Income - Contributions from obligated entities

-This item recognises at year-end 2021 an amount of 4,167 thousand Euros (997 thousand Euros in 2020), corresponding to the accrued amount of ordinary contributions in 2021 by obligated entities which, since 2019, include branches in Spain of credit institutions and investment firms established outside the European Union (see Note 1).
-In 2021, all entities paid their contribution within the established timeframe.
+This item recognises at year-end 2022 an amount of 2,890 thousand Euros (4,167 thousand Euros in 2021), corresponding to the accrued amount of ordinary contributions in 2022 by obligated entities which, since 2019, include branches in Spain of credit institutions and investment firms established outside the European Union (see Note 1).
+In 2022, all entities paid their contribution within the established timeframe.

-10. Other disclosures
+9. Other disclosures

-Fees for audit services and other services provided by the Fund's auditor - PKF Attest Servicios Empresariales, S.L., (Mazars Auditores, S.L.P. in 2020) - or any company related to the auditor for control, common ownership or management purposes, corresponding to 2021 are borne by FROB as the entity in charge of its management, and hence not recorded as an NRF expense, resulting in the following amounts (thousands of Euros), regardless of the invoice date:
+Fees for audit services and other services provided by the Fund's auditor, PKF Attest Servicios Empresariales, S.L., or any company related to the auditor for control, common ownership or management purposes, corresponding to 2022 are borne by FROB as the entity in charge of its management, and hence not recorded as an NRF expense, resulting in the following amounts (thousands of Euros), regardless of the invoice date: